 Pros: They can be used to buy a home and fund renovations on a property that wouldn’t qualify for a regular FHA loan.
 And they only require a 3.5% down payment.

 Cons: These loans require you to qualify for the price of the home plus the costs of any planned renovations.

 Conforming Loans vs. Non-Conforming Loans

-A conforming loan meets certain guidelines established by the Federal Housing Finance Agency (Fannie Mae and Freddie Mac).
+A conforming loan meets certain guidelines established by the Federal Housing Finance Agency (Fannie Mae and Freddie Mac), but they are not insured by the government.
 The amount a buyer can borrow is limited, and that limit changes annually, based on federal guidelines.

 Interest rates can also be higher for jumbo loans because they are considered more risky to the lender.
 Other types of non-conforming loans exist for borrowers with poor credit, borrowers who have recently filed for bankruptcy or borrowers with a high debt-to-income ratio.

 For financing of $1 million or more, you are going to need to take out what is called a super jumbo loan.
 These loans require excellent credit and can provide up to $3 million in financing.